Srrafdev/bomberman-dom/README.md

 - [ ] Test with simulated heavy load

 ### Multiplayer Basics
+here you should make websocket as have lot of types (status player join event ...)
 - [ ] Implement WebSocket connection handling
 - [ ] Create player synchronization
 - [ ] Handle client prediction for smooth movement